bgriffen/cme/README.md

 Not a single line of code is required by the user.

 The packaged utilizes a number of suites which come with EPD distribution (e.g. Traits, Pandas) which is required for the package to work.
 A number of read modules are not included for Gadget files and the Rockstar halo catalogues.
-Although it is for the "Caterpillar" Project, it can in principle work on any cosmological simulation suite.
+Although it is for the *Caterpillar Project*, it can in principle work on any cosmological simulation suite.

 Please contact [brendan.f.griffen@gmail.com](mailto:brendan.f.griffen) if you would like to use this software for your simulation suites.